 Figure 1:A schematic overview of Protection Motivation Theory (explained by Bubeck et al., 2018)

 An explanation for this value-action gap is provided by the protection motivation theory (PMT), explained by Bubeck end colleagues (2018) and shown in figure 1.
 It has become popular to explain “the risk-reducing behaviour of residents against natural hazards” (Bubeck et al., 2018, p.
 1239).
 According to the theory, the decision of pro-environmental behaviour or not is driven by two different cognitive processes: threat appraisal (or referred to as “risk perception”) and coping appraisal (Bubeck et al., 2018).
-When a threshold of risk perception (threat appraisal) is exceeded, the individual begins to adopt a possible measure to reduce the threat, which is called coping appraisal (Bubeck et al., 2018).
+When a threshold of risk perception (threat appraisal) is exceeded, the individual begins to adopt a possible measure to reduce the threat called coping appraisal (Bubeck et al., 2018).
 This latter includes three factors: “the perceived effectiveness of a certain measure (response efficacy), the perceived ability to implement the respective measure (self-efficacy), and the perceived costs associated with its implementation (response cost)” (Bubeck et al., 2018, p.
 1240).
 The interaction between risk perception and coping appraisal affects behaviour.
-If an individual has high concern and high coping appraisal then he/she will have pro-environmental behaviour, otherwise, if he/she has high risk perception but low coping appraisal then he/she will nonprotective response (Bubeck et al., 2018).
-However, nowadays there is the revised theory introduced by Rogers, who adds some variables that influence risk perception and coping appraisal: environmental and intrapersonal sources (Bubeck et al., 2018).
-Prior experiences, socio-demographic characteristics, personal attitudes, contextual factors may influence and modify these two dimensions, which in turn affect the behavioural response.
+If an individual has deep concern and high coping appraisal, then he/she will have pro-environmental behaviour, otherwise, if he/she has high-risk perception but low coping appraisal then he/she will nonprotective response (Bubeck et al., 2018).
+However, nowadays, there is the revised theory introduced by Rogers, who adds some variables that influence risk perception and coping appraisal: environmental and intrapersonal sources (Bubeck et al., 2018).
+Prior experiences, sociodemographic characteristics, personal attitudes, and contextual factors may influence and modify these two dimensions, affecting the behavioural response.

 Chapter 2